b00401062/b00401062.github.io/Textbooks/Bloch's Effective Java.md

 ### Write readObject methods defensively

+- When an object is deserialized, it is critical to defensively copy any field containing an object reference that a client must not possess.
+- Check any invariants and throw an `InvalidObjectException` if a check fails.
+The checks should follow any defensive copying.
+- If an entire object graph must be validated after it is deserialized, use the `ObjectInputValidation` interface.
+- Do not invoke any overridable methods in the class, directly or indirectly.

 ### For instance control, prefer enum types to readResolve

+- A class would no longer be a singleton if it implements `Serializable`.
+- All instance fields with object reference types must be declared transient.
+- The accessibility of readResolve is significant.

 ### Consider serialization proxies instead of serialized instances

+- **Serialization proxy pattern** greatly reduces the risk of bugs and security problem.
+- **Serialization proxy** is a private static nested class that concisely represents the logical state of an instance of the enclosing class.
+- The serialization proxy pattern has two limitations:
+    - It is not compatible with classes that are extendable
+    - It is not compatible with some classes whose object graphs contain circularities.